Bkishiyama/sdn-poison-guard/README.md

 **Tool 2: Model Posioning Sanitizer**

-Tool 2 was added to Tool 1, resulting in some residual Tool 1 components remaining in the codebase.
+Tool 2 was added to Tool 1, resulting in some Tool 1 remnants remaining in the files.
-Testing efforts will be limited to Tool 2, and Tool 1 features will not be evaluated.
+Testing is limited to Tool 2, and Tool 1 will not be checked for functionality.
 My goal is to secure the machine learning (ML) pipeline in an Software Defined Network (SDN)/Federated Learning (FL) environment.

 Tool 1 detected threats in my Software Defined Network (SDN), created logs, and used the logs in my Federated Learaning (FL) model.